Mobility Mapper

 Open the app and hit record whenever you head out.
 It automatically tracks your route using GPS.

-Flag what you find
+Map what you find

 Build the network together